-On September 5, 2018, Santa Cruz County Health Officer Dr. Arnold Leff ordered all licensed health care facilities and Emergency Medical Services providers to implement a mandatory influenza vaccination program.
+On September 23, 2019, Santa Cruz County Health Officer Dr. Gail Newel ordered all licensed health care facilities and Emergency Medical Services providers to implement a mandatory influenza vaccination program.
 It states that facilities must ensure that all health care workers either receive an annual flu vaccine or, if they decline, wear a mask while working in patient care areas.
 The order is effective from October 31 to March 31 and may be extended as needed.
-A link to the order is posted on the Health Services Agency's website here: http://www.santacruzhealth.org/HSAHome/HealthAlerts.aspx
+A link to the order is posted on the Health Services Agency's website here.

 Since infected health care workers (HCWs) can transmit the virus to their vulnerable patients, vaccinating HCWs is expected to protect medically fragile patients, as well as reduce employee absenteeism during influenza season.
-Mandatory vaccination policies with a masking option has been shown to increase HCW vaccination rates to above 90%.
+According to the Centers for Disease Control and Prevention, mandatory vaccination policies with a masking option has been shown to increase HCW vaccination rates to above 90%.